SMU Mustangs football scandal: Long-term consequences

 Next to the cancellation of two seasons, the most severe sanction in the long term was the loss of 55 scholarships over four years.
 As a result, the Mustangs did not have a full complement of scholarships until 1992, and it was another year before they fielded a team entirely made up of players unaffected by the scandal.
-Additionally, in response to the scandal, SMU officials had significantly increased the admissions standards for prospective athletes, effectively removing the school from contention for the kinds of players they had attracted in the 1980s.
+Additionally, in response to the scandal, SMU officials had significantly increased admissions standards for all prospective athletes.
+This effectively removed the school from contention for the blue-chip players they had attracted in their first 72 years of play, especially in the 1980s.

 The SWC suffered greatly as a result of the scandal.
 It already had a dubious reputation from the number of NCAA violations at its member schools (at one point, only three of its nine membersArkansas, Baylor, and Ricewere not on probation), and the discovery of SMU's persistent cheating was a blow from which the conference never recovered.
 Arkansas left the conference after the 1991 athletic season to join the Southeastern Conference (SEC), leaving only Texas-based schools in the SWC.

 Three years later, a series of moves began that resulted in the SWC itself dissolving.
 In March 1994, the Big Eight Conference announced it was looking to expand its membership and looked to the SWC for candidates.
-SMU was not one of them; the Big Eight invited Texas, Texas A&M, Baylor, and Texas Tech to join what would become the Big 12 Conference in 1996.
+SMU was not one of them; the Big Eight invited Texas, Texas A&M, Baylor, and Texas Tech to merge into what would become the Big 12 Conference in 1996.
 Instead, the Mustangs were invited to the Western Athletic Conference along with Rice and Texas Christian University as part of that conference's own major expansion.
 The collapse of the SWC likely ruined any chance that SMU might quickly recover from the death penalty.
 Later, SMU moved with Rice and fellow Texas WAC member UTEP to Conference USA (CUSA), where the school was reunited with its former conference rival Houston (which had become a charter member of CUSA after the SWC disbanded).

 In 2013, SMU joined the American Athletic Conference.
-Even though the school had an undergraduate enrollment of about 6,000 students, one of the smallest in the Division I Football Bowl Subdivision (FBS), they continued to compete in that division.
+Even though the school had an undergraduate enrollment of about 6,000 students, one of the smallest in the Division I Football Bowl Subdivision (FBS) (ahead of only Tulsa, Rice, and the three service academies), they continued to compete in that division.
 (Note: Although SMU's total enrollment is just under 11,000, roughly 4,700 of those are graduate students.
 With very few exceptions, only undergraduate students can participate in NCAA-sponsored sports.)
 On July 1, 2024, along with California and Stanford from the Pac-12, SMU joined the Atlantic Coast Conference.